rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 It would be better to avoid such an invalid sequence of steps at compile time, but it's a trade-off to keep the API simple.

-So, we finish covering the happy path of structured concurrency and the way Project Loom implements it.
+So, we finish covering the happy path of structured concurrency and how Project Loom implements it.
 Now, it's time to investigate the available policies for synchronizing forked tasks and how to handle exceptions.

 ## 4. Synchronization Policies